Ah, Paris! The city of love, the city of romance. It’s a place on many people’s bucket list and a place that some will only dream of visiting.

 The French are very proud people.
 I say this as a bilingual Canadian having French descendants on my dad’s side of the family.
 Having traveled to Quebec many times throughout my life I was no stranger to having people refuse to communicate with me in English, so it wasn’t surprising to see it overseas as well.

 We had been in Paris for only half a week and I had some postcards to send home to Canada.
 All I wanted was a few international stamps.
 Even though I can speak French, it has been years since I’ve used it and given that I was really rusty, I tried when possible in Paris to use English.
 I approached the postage desk and asked very kindly if the lady spoke English and could help me.
-“No” was her scowl faced answer and she continued going about her business ignoring me.
+“No” was her scowl-faced answer and she continued going about her business ignoring me.
 I didn’t really want to do this, but I was left with no choice.
-In seemingly perfect French I told her I wanted to send the postcards internationally and would like the appropriate stamp please.
+In seemingly perfect French I told her I wanted to send the postcards internationally and would like the appropriate stamp, please.
 She looked up from her work the shock plainly visible on her face.
 Then as if to spite me, she responded to my request in pretty fluent English.
-I bought the stamps, sent my postcards and thanked her, but what I really wanted to say was you can take the stamps and shove them where the sun don’t shine.
+I bought the stamps, sent my postcards and thanked her, but what I really wanted to say was you can take the stamps and shove them where the sun doesn’t shine.
 I left the post office with a storm cloud over my head.

 When it comes to their language France is a split country.
-There are some residents that understand English is important for business, travelling and foreign careers, were as others simply believe that the primary focus should be expanding French everywhere.
+There are some residents that understand English is important for business, traveling and foreign careers, whereas others simply believe that the primary focus should be expanding French everywhere.
 This leaves very little grey area for visitors.
 I’m not quite sure which side of the ongoing language feud this post office lady was on, but I can tell you if the post office wasn’t so hard to find, I would have marched right out of there and gotten my stamps somewhere else.
 People like this baffle me.